tacone/rapache/README.md

 An Apache GUI configurator created for Ubuntu. <br/>
 *(please note: it has nothing to do with R-Apache)*

-**This is now the official repository of Rapache, the [previous](https://launchpad.net/rapache) is deprecated and unmantained**
+**Find the source code at: [https://github.com/tacone/rapache/](https://github.com/tacone/rapache/)** <br/>
+*the [launchpad project](https://launchpad.net/rapache) is deprecated and unmantained*

 To know more about (story, instructions) Rapache please visit this page and try to ignore my grammar
 mistakes: My posts about [Rapache](http://www.stefanoforenza.com/category/rapache/)

 ## Purpose

-Be able to swiftly create virtualhosts and disable/enable apache modules without messing with text-files.
+The goal is to let a web developer to swiftly create virtualhosts and disable/enable apache modules without messing with text-files.

 ## Installation